barryclark/jekyll-now/lab/GraalVM.md

     com.fnproject.fn.runtime.EntryPoint
 ```

-The rest of the `Dockerfile` is pretty straight forward.
+The rest of the `Dockerfile` is pretty straight forward, i.e. the function image is created from a `busybox:glibc` base image.
+The native executable generated in the privous step is then copied into this image (`COPY --from=build-native-image /function/func func`).

 ### Conlusion